soupi/learn-haskell-blog-generator/src/04-markup/02-parsing_01.md

-With the lazy evaluation strategy, we will evaluate expressions when we need to (when they are required in order to do something for the user), and we evaluate from the outside in - first we enter functions, and then we evaluate the arguments when we need to (usually when the thing we want to evaluate what appears in some control flow such as the condition of an `if` expression or a pattern in pattern matching).
+With the lazy evaluation strategy, we will evaluate expressions when we need to (when they are required in order to do something for the user), and we evaluate from the outside in - first we enter functions, and then we evaluate the arguments when we need to (usually when the thing we want to evaluate appears in some control flow such as the condition of an `if` expression or a pattern in pattern matching).

 ---